Code-Institute-Submissions/MS1-8MegStick/README.md

 | Darker yellow to be used as a secondary supportive colour | #d4aa00 |
 | Sky blue to be used as a main highlight colour | #80ffe6 |

+## Structure

+Whilst the focus is on a mobile first design the website needs to provide an optimal experience across all screen types.

+The site will consist 4 pages

+- releases
+- artists
+- about the label
+- contact

+There will be a navigation bar at the top of each page facilitating access to other pages on the site.
+This navigation element will collaps on a mobile device.